 In general, when we plug in a strategy´s return and standard deviation, we get the leverage we can use on the portfolio as a whole and its Sharpe ratio.

 If you have mastered the skill of compounding money at a level above 10% per year in a sustainable way, your actual account size shouldn’t be a limiting factor for very long.
-If you can reach levels above 20%, I´m sure ways to procure the necessary capital can be found.
+If you can reach levels around 20%, I´m sure ways to procure the necessary capital can be found.
 I would argue that a small account size is usually tied to a certain skill level: If you had the necessary skill for sustainable, high returns you wouldn’t have a small account anymore – at least not for long as your capital compounds and the influence of luck averages out more and more.

 It´s all about gaining proficiency.